giusepperaffa/serverless-security-microbenchmarks/inter-procedural/api-publish-wrong-bucket-key/README.md

 # Description
-Microbenchmark developed by using [api-publish-no-file-system](../api-publish-no-file-system) as baseline.
-These are the differences:
+Microbenchmark developed by using [api-put-item-boto3-client](../api-put-item-boto3-client) as baseline.
+These are the main differences:

 * The code of the handler `onHTTPPostEvent` includes a different initialization for `uploadFileFolder`, which does _not_ match the folder specified in the YAML file for the `onS3Upload` handler (`prefix` tag).